slongfield/pyfmt/README.md

 # pyfmt

-pyfmt implements Python-style advanced string formatting.
+pyfmt implements Python's advanced string formatting in Golang.

 This is an alternative to the `fmt` package's Sprintf-style string formatting, and mimics the .format() style formatting available in Python >2.6.
 Under the hood, it still uses the go 'fmt'